 1. Intelligence and Other Aptitudes

 Christians are not smarter than non-Christians.
 We don’t score higher on IQ tests or the SAT.
 This is true for other aptitudes as well.
-Christians fall across the spectrum of relational intelligence, emotional intelligence, self-awareness, perspective taking, and other aptitudes at the same rate as non-Christians.
+Christians fall across the spectrum of relational intelligence, emotional intelligence, self-awareness, perspective-taking, and other aptitudes at the same rate as non-Christians.
 Whatever advantages that exist for being strong and disadvantages from being weak in these areas are faced proportionally by Christian and non-Christian marriages.

 Christians are just as quirky as non-Christians.
 We have our idiosyncrasies and pet peeves like everybody else.
 Young Christians are immature (i.e., lacking life experience and the perspective of age) just like young non-Christians.
 We each have odd habits, interests, and fixations.
 Simply put, Christian spouses get on each other’s nerves just as much as non-Christian spouses.
 Whatever challenges and interferences personal annoyances bring to a marriage are equally experienced by Christian and non-Christian marriages.

-Life is hard for the Christian and non-Christian couple alike.
+Life is hard for Christian and non-Christian couples alike.
 Each new season of life has the same uncertainties regardless of one’s faith commitment.
 All couples make decisions wanting more certainty about the future than they can have.
 Changes in the economic or political climate of a culture affect Christian and non-Christian couples relatively equally.